Creuna-Oslo/ui-team-meta/new-employees/Secrets-in-the-office.md

 The experience can be made better with this Chrome [plugin](https://github.com/Creuna-Oslo/Unit4Enhancements).
 There is some good instruction videos in the workplace [Unit4 Group](https://creuna.facebook.com/groups/1056335684500691/videos/).
 The information for registrate your hours for diffrent projects is usually given by the project leader.

-## Access cards and the alarm ##
-You have most likely got an access card and a code for that card.
-Remember that code.
-You will need that code if you arrive early (before 8.00)or work late(after 16.00).
-After 23.00 and in the weekends the alarm is active in the office.
-If you use your card at the card reader the alarm will be off for 3 hours.
-If the alarm starts you will have to call Nokas on 02580 to deactivate it.
-You will have to give the password to Nokas.
-By obvious reasons I will not print the password here..

 ## Very important people, and where to find them ##